Conan: Progressive Learning to Reason Like a Detective over Multi-Scale Visual Evidence

 \subsection{Qualitative Evaluation}

-Figure~\ref{Fig:case1} illustrates a qualitative comparison on VRBench~\cite{Yu2025VRBenchAB} between Text CoT (Video-R1), Video CoT (Video-MTR), and Conan.
-The text CoT model Video-R1 performs single-round textual reasoning without visual grounding, leading to a hallucinated answer based solely on linguistic priors.
-The video CoT model Video-MTR incorporates frame retrieval but fails to localize relevant evidence, resulting in weak reasoning alignment between retrieved frames and the question.
-In contrast, Conan performs multi-round, evidence-grounded reasoning.
-In Round 1, it detects the absence of causal evidence and performs random frame sampling to broaden the search scope.
-In Round 2, guided by contextual cues, it executes specific frame retrieval around key timestamps where player interactions occur.
-In Round 3, Conan identifies frames depicting color-triggered game events, such as team-based activities and flag captures, and integrates these observations to infer that ``different colored shirts trigger different game events or interactions.''
-This progressive process, from exploration to targeted verification to confident deduction, demonstrates Conan's superior ability to accurately locate, reason over, and act upon relevant visual evidence compared with both Text CoT and Video CoT models.
+Figure~\ref{Fig:case1} presents a qualitative comparison on VRBench~\cite{Yu2025VRBenchAB} among Video-R1, Video-MTR, and Conan.
+Video-R1 conducts pure textual reasoning without visual grounding, resulting in a hallucinated answer driven by linguistic priors.
+Video-MTR incorporates frame retrieval but fails to localize relevant evidence, leading to weak alignment between retrieved frames and the question.
+In contrast, Conan performs multi-step reasoning with accurate evidence grounding and efficient frame retrieval.
+In Round 1, it recognizes the absence of causal cues and performs random frames sampling to expand the search space.
+In Round 2, guided by contextual signals, it retrieves frames around key timestamps of player interactions.
+In Round 3, Conan identifies visual evidence of color-triggered game events (\eg, team activities, flag captures) and integrates these clues to infer the correct option.
+This comparison highlights Conan's superior ability to localize, reason over, and act upon multi-scale visual evidence.
+More qualitative cases and error analyses are in Appendix~C.4.